dbashford/mimosa/README.md

 ### Dust

- Dust is also available as a template language.
-The injected template javascript file provides a JSON object of templates.
-To access, for instance, a template originating from a file named "example.dust", you would do this...
+To access a [Dust](https://github.com/linkedin/dustjs/) template originating from a file named "example.dust", you would do this...

  ```
  templates.render('example', {}, (err, html) -> $(element).append(html))